 This member of the pepper family is not toxic, but it is also not considered edible.
 Provide reasonable protection from tampering by curious pets and kids.

 Related: Is Peperomia Safe for Cats?

 Is Frost Considered Invasive?

 Suggested Uses For Silver Peperomia

-Like all of its thousands of cousins, Peperomia Frost is a delightful houseplant that does very well in bright, warm locations throughout the home.
+Like all of its thousands of cousins, the Pepperomia frost plant is a delightful houseplant that does very well in bright, warm locations throughout the home.

 In areas with warm, humid summers, it can be kept outdoors during the warm months and brought in during the winter.